tsalehm/mfrc522-AVR/README.md

 # mfrc522-AVR
 mfrc522 library port for CodeVisionAVR\
-descriptios are in the library
+descriptions are in the library

 ## AVR settings